Wimbledon Restaurants: The Local’s Guide

 The Alexandra Pub

 Putting on a spread of typical British pub fare, the Alex in Wimbledon is your go-to option for decent grub.
 Go for a homely pie and gravy or a hearty roast to complete your weekend.
 Aside from British pub food, the menu showcases fresh and seasonal ingredients cooked by talented resident chefs.
-During the summer months, the bar spills out onto the cobbled streets and Wimbledon fans enjoy celebrating the action in the home of tennis.
+During the summer months, the bar celebrates all things sport in the home of tennis, with indoor bookings now available for the long anticipated Wimbledon and Olympics.
 Take to the roof for a visit to the loft bar where an artful patio makes for a cosy spot to enjoy the summer sunshine, or snuggle under in winter with powerful heaters.

 A much-loved local and independent French restaurant in the heart of Wimbledon Village, the White Onion brings a taste of the Continent to the Wimbledon restaurant scene with its delicious fare.
 Ingredients are locally sourced and are immaculately presented for the ultimate French fine dining experience.
 In the summer months, light pours in through the large glass windows that look out onto the charming village streets.
 During the colder months, the French bistro welcomes diners with its hearty French dishes and cosy atmosphere.